Periodic stock management – What is periodic stock management?

 The ending inventory is only updated after a physical inventory count has been conducted.
 As physical inventory counts are time-consuming, these are usually carried out no more than once a quarter or once a year.
 In between counts, the inventory account shows the cost of the inventory as it was last recorded.

-Periodic stock taking in accounting
+Periodic stock management in accounting

-Under periodic stock taking, all inventory purchases are initially recorded in a purchases – or assets – account.
+Under periodic stock management, all inventory purchases are initially recorded in a purchases – or assets – account.
 After the physical count of the inventory is carried out, the balance in the purchases account shifts into the inventory account, which is then adjusted to match the cost of the ending inventory.

-Why use periodic stock taking?
+Why use periodic stock management?

-The periodic stock taking is usually used by small businesses that have a small amount of inventory and do not use an electronic tracking system.
+Periodic stock taking is usually used by small businesses that have a small amount of inventory and do not use an electronic tracking system.

-Advantages of periodic stock taking
+Advantages of periodic stock management

 - For small business with minimal inventory, it is relatively easy to conduct a physical count.